Mjz86/C_colon/mcc.md

 - the ABI hash of a function :
 4. throw-value, contract in val, and promise-type and input and output of async/sync functions of the context and generally the specific kind of context-type and its abi hash.
-5. the qualified type of the function pointer ( so, the full hash of each thing in it, but the qualifier having being sorted to ensure they don't depend on the qualifier order).
+5. the qualified type of the function pointer ( so, the full hash of each thing in it, but the qualifier having being sorted to ensure they do not depend on the qualifier order).
 6. if the function is a member function, the qualified type of the self ( the first argument that has a `this` annotation, similar to c++ newest deduction of this pattern), but, if a virtual function with a virtual self, the qualifie type of self that is final qualified.

 * note :